inkarkat/vim-SearchPosition/README.md

-    g<A-n>                  A repeat with a "g" prefix at the same position will g<A-m>                  show a verbose report that shows match statistics about every covered buffer, not just a summary. g<A-n> can also be used anywhere to start a verbose report for all windows; g<A-m> cannot, because it is overloaded with showing the position of the word under the cursor.
+    g<A-n>                  A repeat with a "g" prefix at the same position will g<A-m>                  show a verbose report that shows match statistics g,<A-m>                 about every covered buffer, not just a summary. g<A-n> can also be used anywhere to start a verbose report for all windows; g<A-m> / g,<A-m> cannot, because they are overloaded with showing the position of the word / WORD under the cursor.

 INSTALLATION
 ------------------------------------------------------------------------------